stella0000000/seasonal/README.md

 ## Seasonal

-A full stack web application for checking which fruits and vegetables in season.
+- A full stack web application for checking which fruits and vegetables in season.

+## Features

+- Fruits and vegetables.
+- Descriptions including nutritional value, recipes, etc.
+- Berry funny puns 🙃.

 ## Technologies